adnanvaldes/apl-api/README.md

 *Note: you can name the container image whatever you want; in this case, we are naming the image `apl_api`.
 Also, notice the period `.` at the end of the command.*

-Once build, you can run the image with:
+Once built or pulled, you can run the image with:

 ```bash
 docker run -d --name apl_api -p 8000:80 apl_api